digital-asset/daml/docs/source/daml/patterns/initaccept.rst

 Propose
   When issuing an asset, an issuer is making a business proposal to potential buyers.
 The proposal lays out what is expected from buyers, and what they can expect from the issuer.
 Buyers need to evaluate all aspects of the offering, e.g. price, return, and tax implications, before making a decision.

-The Initiate and Accept pattern demonstrates how to write a DAML program to model the initiation of an inter-company contractual relationship.
-DAML modelers often have to follow this pattern to ensure no participants are forced into an obligation.
+The Initiate and Accept pattern demonstrates how to write a Daml program to model the initiation of an inter-company contractual relationship.
+Daml modelers often have to follow this pattern to ensure no participants are forced into an obligation.

 Implementation
 **************